 If you are interested in looking at the Moon and bright planets like Jupiter and Saturn, light-gathering ability isn’t very important because those objects are already very bright.
 Instead, magnification is important, since you may want to “zoom in” on lunar details, and since planets like Saturn and Jupiter appear very small in the sky.
 To have a pleasing view of Saturn, for example, you need to use a magnification of 150x or more, with 250x giving great views.

 See here for an article on how magnification is calculated.
 For now, it’s enough to know that the maximum magnification your scope can provide without the view losing detail (“going all fuzzy”) is a function of aperture.

-Does this mean that a 360 mm scope can magnify 700 times?
+Does this mean that a 360 mm14 inch scope can magnify 700 times?
 No, not in any practical sense.
 Other factors like our atmosphere limit the practical magnification of any amateur telescope not located on a mountain top to about 400x, and it’s rare to be able to use that much.

 Not Every Factor is Important for Everyone

 Those sound like good reasons to prefer a larger diameter.
 However, as a beginner, not all of those factors might be important to you.

 Light-gathering ability is very important for looking at dim deep space objects (DSOs) like galaxies.
 But it’s not important for looking at the moon and bright planets – they are so bright that even a small telescope will gather enough light.
 If you are interested only in these, a smaller telescope will be adequate.